Posted on June 17, 2018 by Laura Fuller

-As more people have read about Psychoneuroplasticity (PNP) (Lawlis with Martinez, Psychoneuroplastricity Protocols in Addictions), there has been a growing interest in the device called the BioAccoustical Utilization Device (BAUD).
+As more people have read about Psychoneuroplasticity (PNP), there has been a growing interest in the device called the BioAccoustical Utilization Device (BAUD).
 A brief understanding needs to come about to understand how this instrument works on the brain level.

 For example, when a person experiences a trauma to the brain, like a stroke or injury, there often is a damaging effect in relation to waking or talking.
 Over time and practice, the brain develops new tracks to compensate and the individual discovers new ways of walking and/or talking.
 The person can have as much as 50 percent of their brain destroyed in certain regions and yet find ways to regain function in their body.
 This is truly an amazing ability for the brain to heal itself.